MrDraong/toki_pona/README.md

 ### Java project
 On the Java project you will can see our algorithm and how they are working.
 (The most part of the description is in French).
 ### Android project
 This is a simple android application with the API 23.
-In this app we use our jar to translate any sentence into a SVG file on which you can zoom, you can also save it into your smartphone.
+In this app we use our jar to translate any sentence into a SVG file on which you can zoom.